 - 1. Completion of a "Request to Graduate" school form - 2.
 Meeting minimum hours as per state/school requirements, as per contracted. - 3.
-Completion of all minimum required theory hours and operations - 4.
-Passing all theory exams with a minimum of 75% and a written final exam with minimum score of 75%. - 5.
-Passing a practical final exam - 6.
+Completion of all minimum required theory and classroom hours, subjects and assignments. - 4.
+Passing all theory exams, written exams, practical exams and final written exam with a minimum score of 75%. - 5.
 Payment of all fees and charges due, including any incurred overtime charges.